Access Guide

 - There are tactile drop kerbs on either side of the road and an island in the middle.

-Turn Right to Turner Street
+Turn right to Turner Street

 - Turn right and head down Whitechapel Road for approximately 35m.